nfdi4plants/ARC-specification/ISA-XLSX.md

 For maximal portability file names SHOULD contain only ASCII characters not excluded already (that is `A-Za-z0-9._!#$%&+,;=@^(){}'[]` - we exclude space as many utilities do not accept spaces in file paths): non-English alphabetic characters cannot be guaranteed to be supported in all locales.
-It would be good practice to avoid the shell metacharacters `(){}'[]$."`.
+It is recommended to avoid the shell metacharacters `(){}'[]$."`.

 # Investigation File